-For the past two years I maintained a blog detailing our culinary adventures; the support I received from family and friends inspired me to turn the personal into the professional.
+For a couple of years I maintained a personal blog detailing our culinary adventures; the support I received from family and friends inspired me to turn the personal into the professional.
 I bring to the table not just my passion for cooking for my own family, but training from the Institute for Integrative Nutrition as a certified holistic health coach.
 I look forward to the opportunity to reach families on the web and in my own backyard.

 The girl prides herself on being quite the smarty pants when it comes to nutrition.
 This does not, however, preclude her from continually updating her list of food quirks.
 She’ll eat berries, for example, as long as they’re part of a greater whole (muffin, smoothie, etc). but NOT on their own.
 While she’ll no longer take so much as a sip of cow’s milk she believes everything tastes better with cheese.
 She has otherwise claimed interest in going vegan And bananas?
 Don’t even think about it.